dataplat/DataSpeakers/README.md

 If you see a speaker that you know has broken the Code of Conduct at an event.
 Please let Rob Sewell know.
 You can find methods to contact him here https://robsewell.com

+This might seem extreme to some people for a simple little list of people, but it is important and we mean it.
+If you are thinking in this way then we suggest that you please go and listen and read and understand the reasons why.
+You are welcome to contact me for places to do this

 ## To add yourself as a speaker

 This process is all automated and driven by GitHub Issues